ringiclub/obfuscation/src/README.md

 mov rax, 0            ; Set condition variable to 0
 cmp rax, 1            ; Compare it against a constant je  continue          ; If equal, jump to continue
-; code to execute if jne would have been taken
+; scripts to execute if jne would have been taken
 continue:
-    ; some code
+    ; some scripts
 ```

 Here, the `jne` (jump if not equal) instruction is replaced with a combination of `mov`, `cmp`, and `je`, introducing additional complexity while maintaining the original control flow.